openmod/openmod-docs/content/user-guide/migration/rocketmod.md

 ## Using the OpenMod RocketMod Bridge
 You can use the OpenMod RocketMod Bridge exactly like the RocketMod module.
-For example, to install RocketMod plugins just add the dll files to your `Rocket/Plugins` folder inside your server's folder and restart or reload RocketMod: `rocketmod reload`.
+For example, to install RocketMod plugins just add the dll files to your `Rocket/Plugins` folder inside your server's folder and restart your server.

 ## Caveats
 - RocketMod plugins are *not* converted to OpenMod plugins, so you can not manage them from OpenMod.